Isuzu MU-X: Australia

 The MU-X was launched in Australia on 30 July 2021, it is offered in three grades: LS-M, LS-U, and LS-T. All variants are powered by a 3.0-litre turbocharged diesel engine paired to an automatic, with the option of 4x2 and 4x4 configurations.
 In March 2024, the 1.9-litre turbocharged diesel engine was made available for the LS-M and LS-U grades.

 The facelifted MU-X debuted in Australia on 20 February 2025 with the addition of the new X-Terrain model.
 In September 2025, the 1.9-litre turbocharged diesel engine option was replaced with the 2.2-litre diesel turbocharged engine.

 Indonesia

 The second generation MU-X was launched in Indonesia on 10 November 2021 at the 28th Gaikindo Indonesia International Auto Show.
-It is only offered in one configuration, with a 1.9-litre engine, an automatic transmission, and 4x4.
+It is only offered in one configuration, with a 1.9-litre turbocharged diesel engine, an automatic transmission, and 4x4.

 In the Indonesian market, Isuzu has shifted its focus for the second generation MU-X for fleet sales, specifically targeting operational vehicles for businesses, especially in the mining industry.
-As a result, the second generation MU-X in Indonesia is offered in just one trim level with fewer features compared to other markets.
-Nevertheless, individuals can still purchase the MU-X for personal use.
+As a result, the second generation MU-X in Indonesia is offered only in one variant with fewer features compared to other markets.
+However, individuals could still purchase the MU-X in the country for personal use.

 The facelifted MU-X debuted in Indonesia on 24 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, with the same sole variant from the pre-facelift model.